-It’s hard to keep up with the highly accomplished, internationally active Rev. Dr. R. Drew Smith, Pittsburgh Seminary’s professor of urban ministry.
+It’s hard to keep up with the highly accomplished, internationally active Rev. Dr. R. Drew Smith, Pittsburgh Seminary’s professor of urban ministry and director of the Metro-Urban Institute.
 His ongoing appointments also include as research fellow in the Department of Philosophy and Systematic Theology at the University of South Africa in Pretoria, and as scholar-in-residence at the Leadership Center at Morehouse College in Atlanta.

 With multiple graduate degrees from Yale (including a doctorate in political science), Drew has received many honors and awards for his academic leadership, including selection in 2002 as an Emerging Leaders Fellow by a Duke University/University of Cape Town program on Leadership and Public Values, and selection in 2008 for an Indiana Governor’s Black Expo Leadership award.
 A diverse array of leadership activities has earned him such distinctions.

 Both a social scientist and clergyman, Drew has initiated and directed multiple projects related to religion and public life, including the Public Influences of African-American Churches Project and the Faith Communities and Urban Families Project.
 In addition to gathering research data, the Projects have convened seminars, conferences, and roundtables—such as the Transatlantic Roundtable on Race and Religion—that have brought clergy, policy makers, and community leaders together to discuss matters pertaining to the Church’s public mission and ministry.
 As a Baptist clergyman, he has ministered in a number of parish, prison, and campus ministry contexts.